ReDI-School/js-berlin-2021-spring/lesson10.md

 ---

-The data about Anne is scattered around in multiple variables.
+The data about Anne is stored in multiple variables

 ```js
 let name = "Anne";